 5. Add probiotics

 Probiotics can help restore "good" bacteria to the gut.
-The best sources of probiotics are live cultures most commonly found in yogurt.
+The best sources of probiotics are live cultures commonly found in yogurt.
 Supplements are also available for children and adults.
 Many of the probiotics for children come in a powder that can be sprinkled into a drink or mixed into food.

 6. Get plenty of sleep